- 08 May 2023

-Currently, there are many different video compression formats and video containers – some are non-streamable, and therefore annotators should wait until the entire video downloads to their browser, and some are loosely encoded and require referencing to a different (previous or later) frame (e.g., I, P, B frames).
+Currently, there are many different video compression formats and video containers.
+Some are non-streamable and therefore annotators have to wait until the entire video downloads to their browser.
+Some are loosely encoded and require referencing to a different (previous or later) frame, such as the I, P, and B frames.

 Dataloop bypasses these challenges with the following simple equation:

-We recognize that this equation does not work in several cases:
+We recognize that the above equation does not work in several cases:

 FPS changes between seconds:

-a.
-Videos in which a specific second has 1 frame, where other frames have the average FPS.
-Usually these cases can be seen in corrupted videos.
+- Videos in which a specific second has one frame, whereas other frames have the average FPS.
+Usually, these cases can be seen in corrupted videos.

-b.
-Videos in which the FPS is unstable and changes between seconds.
-Usually these cases can be seen in live stream/low quality or re-converted videos.
+- Videos in which the FPS is unstable and changes between seconds.
+Usually, these cases can be seen in live stream/low-quality or re-converted videos.

-The number of frames is different than Duration * FPS:
+The number of frames is different from Duration * FPS:

-a.
-Videos where the start time is negative.
-Usually these are videos that rely on I/P frames that cannot be located in the video (i.e., are not in the 0 seconds to end time range).
-This can be related to cutting videos into sub videos with loose encoding, such as mp4.
+- Videos where the start time is negative.
+Usually, these are videos that rely on I/P frames that cannot be located in the video (i.e., are not in the 0 seconds to end time range).
+This can be related to cutting videos into sub-videos with loose encodings, such as MP4.

-We also found that different browsers react differently, see the following known chrome bug, where due to B frames, different browsers start at different frames at the same time.
+We also found that different browsers react differently.
+Where due to B frames, different browsers start at different frames at the same time.

-To avoid these problems and provide frame-accurate annotations, we convert videos into WebM-VP8 video compression format.
+To overcome these problems and provide frame-accurate annotations, Dataloop endorses converting videos into the WebM-VP8 video compression format.

-WebM media file format – The WebM format is an audiovisual media format.
-It is primarily intended to offer a royalty-free alternative format that can be used in the HTML5 video and audio elements.
-The format supports streaming and VP8 coding format.
+WebM media file format: The WebM format is an audiovisual media format.
+It offers a royalty-free alternative format that can be used in HTML5 video and audio elements.
+The format supports streaming and VP8 coding formats.

 Ensuring Frame-Accurate Annotations

-Dataloop can ensure frame-accurate annotations only on videos that are WebM-VP8 encoded.
-While users can upload any video format to our platform for the use of data management, annotation accuracy can be best achieved on WebM-VP8 videos.
+Dataloop ensures frame-accurate annotations only on videos that are WebM-VP8 encoded.
+Users can upload any video format to our platform for data management purposes.
+Annotation accuracy is best achieved on WebM-VP8 videos.

 The videos need to meet these requirements: